• Skip to primary navigation

 Dinner is a slam dunk when you cook up a colorful, veggie-loaded Mexican Pasta Bake, made extra flavorful with lots of chorizo and a creamy red sauce.

 In my own not-really-defensible defense, it goes back to my kidling years, when I didn’t like different foods touching each other on the plate.
-And a casserole is kind of the king of food touching on the plate and getting all up in each other’s bi’ness.
+And a casserole is kind of the king of foods touching each other on the plate and getting all up in each other’s bi’ness.

 So, I have to constantly remind myself, “Self, you love you some casseroles,” so that I don’t miss out on things like a flavor-loaded Mexican pasta bake.
 Because that would be a senseless foodie tragedy.